krishisrani61/bingbegone/docs/CONFIG.md

 - Brave Search
 - Startpage
 - Kagi
-- Custom URL
+- Custom

 ---

-# Custom Search URLs
+## Custom Search Engines

-You may specify a custom search URL using:
+You may specify a custom URL using:

 ```txt
 {query}